Teleprompter Scroll Speed Calculator

 | Voice-over with a tight time limit | 150โ180 WPM | 4โ6 lines | Higher speeds are possible, but dense scripts require real rehearsal to avoid a breathless sound. |

-Adjusting After a Test Run
+Adjusting Teleprompter Speed After a Test Run

 If you keep losing your place, the problem may not be speed at all.
 Font size may be too small, contrast may be poor, sentence structure may be too long, or paragraph breaks may be missing.
 Teleprompter performance improves when the script is written for the eye as well as the ear.
 Shorter lines, meaningful breaks, and visible pause cues can make the same WPM feel dramatically easier.

-Best Practices for Natural Teleprompter Use
+Best Practices for Natural Teleprompter Delivery

 Good teleprompter delivery is partly mathematical and partly physical.
 Keep the eyeline close to the camera lens so the audience sees connection rather than obvious side-to-side scanning.
 Use a readable font with strong contrast.
 Break up long sentences before recording day.
 Add line breaks at intentional pauses, especially before key claims, names, numbers, or emotional turns.
 Small formatting choices often do as much for natural delivery as speed tuning does.